Kipoi mine

-The Kipoi Mine is a copper mine in Katanga Province of the Democratic Republic of the Congo with an inferred 306,000 tonnes of copper in high-grade ore.
+The Kipoi Mine (French: La mine de Kipoi) is a copper mine in Katanga Province of the Democratic Republic of the Congo with an inferred 306,000 tonnes of copper in high-grade ore.

 Ownership

 Kipoi Mine is a joint venture between Tiger Resources (60%) and the state-owned Gécamines (40%).
 It was planned to start generating revenue in 2011.

 In June 2011, Tiger Resources said they were negotiating to acquire a higher share of the operation from Gécamines.